-- Seattle, Washington (Parametric Seattle or Seattle) - Minneapolis, Minnesota (Parametric Minneapolis or Minneapolis) - Westport, Connecticut (Parametric Westport or Westport) - Boston, Massachusetts (Parametric Boston or Boston) - New York, New York (Parametric New York or New York)
+- Seattle, Washington (Parametric Seattle or Seattle) - Minneapolis, Minnesota (Parametric Minneapolis or Minneapolis) - Westport, Connecticut (Parametric Westport or Westport) - Boston, Massachusetts (Parametric Boston or Boston) - New York, New York (Parametric New York or New York) - Alpharetta, Georgia (Parametric Alpharetta)

-The Seattle, Minneapolis, Boston, and New York offices have customized investment policies and procedures, strategy-specific investment guidelines, separate portfolio management teams and individualized operations.
+The strategies primarily managed at the Seattle, Minneapolis, Boston, and New York offices respectively have customized investment policies and procedures, strategy-specific investment guidelines, separate portfolio management teams and individualized operations.
 Investment personnel who are located in Westport are subject to the customized investment policies and procedures of Parametric Minneapolis.
 For certain clients, Parametric utilizes the expertise of investment and operations personnel across more than one office.
+References in this Brochure to these offices refer to the location strategies are primarily managed from.
+Investment personnel responsible for these strategies will, in certain instances, be located in different offices.

 Parametric has been granted registration as a Portfolio Manager in the Canadian provinces of Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, and Quebec.
 The firm has also been granted registration as a Commodity Trading Manager in Ontario.
-Parametric advises or sub-advises qualified institutional or

-"permitted" clients in Canada and does so in accordance with rules and regulations set forth in National Instrument (NI) 31-103.
+Parametric advises or sub-advises qualified institutional or "permitted" clients in Canada and does so in accordance with rules and regulations set forth in National Instrument (NI) 31-103.
 Pursuant to Section 13.4 of NI 31-103, Parametric is obligated to inform clients of all material conflicts of interest identified by the firm.
-The nature and extent of material conflicts of interest identified by and known to Parametric are hereby disclosed in this Brochure.
-Pursuant to Section 14.2 of NI 31-103, Parametric is also required to deliver to clients all information that a reasonable investor would consider important about the client's relationship with Parametric.
+The nature and extent of material conflicts of interest identified by the firm.
+The nature and extent of section 14.2 of NI 31-103, Parametric is also required to deliver to clients all information that a reasonable investor would consider important about the client's relationship with Parametric.
 This Brochure and the Non-Resident Registrant Disclosure Statement to Canadian Investors communicates to Canadian clients all information a reasonable investor would consider important to their relationship with Parametric.